zealshah-05/Laundry-Management-System-IITGN/README.md

 c.
 Can see the complaints.

 d.
 Can see the details of student and also admin (with High permission level) can delete the record of student.

 ![image](https://user-images.githubusercontent.com/84655836/232012596-156bdeaa-41a1-4a14-9f72-19f0dac85381.png)

-# G2:
+## 3.2 Responsibility of G2:
-# 1.
+## 1. Concurrent multi-user access: Multiple users with different roles can access and update the database concurrently.
+In such a scenario, the same item can not be updated by two different users.
+For example, locks can be applied to tables in MySQL.

-To acquire a lock in Flask in MySQL we have two locks :
+To acquire a lock in Flask in MySQL, we have two locks :

 **A.**	Share lock for reading :
  ![image](https://user-images.githubusercontent.com/84655836/232013633-1a922f06-a763-477b-ae9c-c525a4f6c07b.png)